Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 *cough and point*

-In fact all primitives are sized, except for string slices, which you can't use outside its reference form anyway.
+In fact all primitives are sized, except for string slices, which you can't use outside their reference form anyway.

 Any compound type you create from only `Sized` types is also considered to be `Sized`.